harding/old-docs-history-bitcoin.org/en/developer-guide.md

 ### CoinJoin Contracts

 Alice is concerned about her privacy.
-She knows every transaction gets added to the public block chain, so when Bob and Charlie pay her, they can each easily track those millibits to learn what Bitcoin addresses she pays, how much she pays them, and possibly how many millibits she has left.
+She knows every transaction gets added to the public [block chain][], so when Bob and Charlie pay her, they can each easily track those satoshis to learn what Bitcoin [addresses][] she pays, how much she pays them, and possibly how many satoshis she has left.

-Because Alice isn't a criminal, she doesn't want to use some shady Bitcoin laundering service; she just wants plausible deniability about where she has spent her bitcoins and how many she has left, so she starts up the Tor anonymity service on her computer and logs into an IRC chatroom as "AnonGirl."
+Because Alice isn't a criminal, she doesn't want to use some shady Bitcoin laundering service; she just wants plausible deniability about where she has spent her satoshis and how many she has left, so she starts up the Tor anonymity service on her computer and logs into an IRC chatroom as "AnonGirl."

 Also in the chatroom are "Nemo" and "Neminem."
-They collectively agree to transfer millibits between each other so no one besides them can reliably determine who controls which millibits.
-But they're faced with a dilemma: who transfers their millibits to one of the other two pseudonymous persons first?
-The CoinJoin-style contract, shown in the illustration below, makes this decision easy: they create a single transaction which does all of the spending simultaneously, ensuring none of them can steal the others' millibits.
+They collectively agree to transfer satoshis between each other so no one besides them can reliably determine who controls which satoshis.
+But they're faced with a dilemma: who transfers their satoshis to one of the other two pseudonymous persons first?
+The CoinJoin-style contract, shown in the illustration below, makes this decision easy: they create a single transaction which does all of the spending simultaneously, ensuring none of them can steal the others' satoshis.

 ![Example CoinJoin Transaction](/img/dev/en-coinjoin.svg)

-Each contributor looks through their collection of Unspent Transaction Outputs (UTXOs) for 100 millibits they can spend.
-They then each generate a brand new public key and give UTXO details and pubkey hashes to the facilitator.
-In this case, the facilitator is AnonGirl; she creates a transaction spending each of the UTXOs to three equally-sized outputs.
+Each contributor looks through their collection of Unspent Transaction Outputs ([UTXOs][utxo]) for 100 millibits they can spend.
+They then each generate a brand new [public key][] and give UTXO details and [pubkey hashes][pubkey hash] to the facilitator.
+In this case, the facilitator is AnonGirl; she creates a transaction spending each of the UTXOs to three equally-sized [outputs].
 One output goes to each of the contributors' pubkey hashes.

-AnonGirl then signs her inputs using `SIGHASH_ALL` to ensure nobody can change the input or output details.
+AnonGirl then signs her inputs using [`SIGHASH_ALL`][sighash_all] to ensure nobody can change the [input][] or [output][] details.
 She gives the partially-signed transaction to Nemo who signs his inputs the same way and passes it to Neminem, who also signs it the same way.
-Neminem then broadcasts the transaction to the peer-to-peer network, mixing all of the millibits in a single transaction.
+Neminem then [broadcasts][broadcast] the transaction to the peer-to-peer [network][], mixing all of the millibits in a single transaction.

-As you can see in the illustration, there's no way for anyone besides AnonGirl, Nemo, and Neminem to confidently determine who received which output, so they can each spend their output with plausible deniability.
+As you can see in the illustration, there's no way for anyone besides AnonGirl, Nemo, and Neminem to confidently determine who received which [output][], so they can each spend their output with plausible deniability.

 Now when Bob or Charlie try to track Alice's transactions through the